Home → Maine State Library Special Collections

 - Vaughan Collection - Historic Medical Collection

 The Avery Collection is an outstanding collection of materials, gathered by the late Captain Myron H. Avery, relating to the Appalachian Trail, the Katahdin area and lumbering in northern Maine.
 The collection consists of paintings by George Hallowell along with pamphlets, slides, negatives and photographs covering the years 1876-1936.
 Among those contributing photographs to the collection were Fannie Hardy Eckstorm, Edward Draper, George Hallowell and the National Park Service.
 The collection also includes a large number of maps of the Katahdin and northern Maine area, and a chronological arrangement of Avery's correspondence.
+The Index to Articles, Books and Manuscripts in the Myron Avery Collection can be viewed online.

 Captain Myron Avery (1899-1952) was born in Lubec, Maine.
 He followed a career in the U.S. Navy, but his true avocation was the out-of-doors and mountain climbing.
 He was the first president of the Appalachian Trail Conference and an enthusiastic developer of the Appalachian Trail in Maine.